oneapi-src/oneTBB/rfcs/proposed/parallel_block_for_task_arena/README.md

   * Indicates the point from which the scheduler can use a hint and keep threads in the arena for longer.
   * Serves as a warm-up hint to the scheduler:
-    * Allows reducing computation start delays by initationg the wake-up of worker threads in advance.
+    * Allows reducing delays of computation start by initiating the wake-up of worker threads in advance.
 * "Parallel phase" itself:
   * Scheduler can implement different policies to retain threads in the arena.